 You’ll always find peppers for sale in the vegetable section in the spring, and most people grow them as annuals.
 However, peppers are actually tender perennials that can survive for years in warm climates.

 Overwintering peppers outdoors will work in a mild climate where the temperature stays above freezing.
-But if you live in a cold climate like I do, then they must be brought indoors.
+But if you live in a cold climate like I do, then you must bring them indoors.

 The good news is, it’s really not that hard to overwinter peppers, and there are three methods you can try!